Peter Dauvergne: Private life

 He is a chess master with an international FIDE rating of 2232.
 He is also the author of a popular article on why studying and playing chess can increase intelligence.

 Awards

+In 1998, the Environmental Studies Section of the International Studies Association honored Dauvergne's book "Shadows in the Forest: Japan and the Politics of Timber in Southeast Asia" with the Harold & Margaret Sprout Award.

 In 2016, the Environmental Studies Section of the International Studies Association presented Dauvergne with its Distinguished Scholar Award.

 In 2017, he received the American Political Science Association's Michael Harrington Award for his book, Environmentalism of the Rich.
 This award is awarded for "an outstanding book that demonstrates how scholarship can be used in the struggle for a better world".

 In 2018, he was inducted as a Fellow of the Royal Society of Canada (FRSC).